 Services for Australians

 The Department of Foreign Affairs and Trade (DFAT) provides help to Australians who find themselves in trouble overseas.
 This support is known as consular services.
-If you require consular / passport assistance while in India you can contact the Australian High Commission in New Delhi, Consulate General in Mumbai or in Chennai.
+If you require consular or passport assistance while in India you can contact:

 What we can and cannot do